schreter/hue_rule_configurator/README.md

 (which defaults to 20 seconds) the light is turned on completely.
 If there is a motion detected during dim time, the light is restored to full light and the timeout starts anew.

+Binding for `off` is optional and defaults to turning off the lights.
+Binding for `on` is also optional, if not specified, the lights won't be turned on automatically (just turned off).

+If the optional `state` is present, then the sensor with this name will be reset before turning light on or off.

 Optionally, a contact sensor defined in the same configuration can be addressed using `contact` parameter.
 When there is no motion detected shortly after closing the door, the light is turned off, else it is kept on until the door is open again (and then normal rules with timeout apply).
 As already mentioned, this is extremely useful for bathroom.

+TODO add binding for dimming lights

 ## Action types

 For each binding, there must be an action specified.
 Currently, following actions are supported:
 - `scene` - set scene (supports multi-scene and time-dependent scenes)
+- `off` - turn a group of lights off
 - `light` - turn a single light on, off or toggle its state
 - `dim` - dim up or down a group
 - `redirect` - redirect to another action by setting value of `ExternalInput` sensor